 - Set 4: 1v1 Bo3, excluding the players from sets 1 and 3

 This format keeps the matches from getting stale, and can lead to some pretty exciting games with reverse sweeps and all-kill finales.
-It proved popular after the Asian Spring seasons, and was later adopted by the North American, Latin American, and European leagues as well.
+It proved popular after the Asian Spring seasons, and was later adopted by all other regions as well as the World Finals.

 Any other Clashers interested in watching Clash Royale League?
 Let us know in the comments!